tomara-x/quartz/README.md

     - `count`
         - inputs: `n -> 1`, [`n -> 2`]
         - count up by first input. if second input is connected, count will wrap around that given number
-- audio nodes A (refer to the fundsp [readme](https://github.com/SamiPerttu/fundsp), and [docs](https://docs.rs/fundsp/latest/fundsp/) for more details)
+- audio node management (refer to the fundsp [readme](https://github.com/SamiPerttu/fundsp), and [docs](https://docs.rs/fundsp/latest/fundsp/) for more details)
     - `var()`
         - node: 0 ins, 1 out
-        - create a chared variable audio node. its output is the value of this circle's num
+        - create a shared variable audio node. its output is the value of this circle's num
     - `monitor()`
         - node: 1 in, 1 out (it passes audio through)
         - create a monitor node. sets the value of this circle's num to the latest sample that passed through this node
     - `timer()`
-        - this one's wierd (might delete later) (has to be stacked with another node and sets self's num to the time..
+        - this one's weird (might delete later) (has to be stacked with another node and sets self's num to the time..
     - `get()`
         - custom node: 1 in (index), 1 out (value)
         - copies this circle's array into node so it can be indexed at audio-rate. input is index, output is the value at that index